python-botogram/botogram/docs/install.rst

 execute the above command, or you can wrap the command with sudo, if you are allowed to do so::

-   $ sudo pip3 install botogram2
+   $ sudo python3 -m pip install botogram2

 If you installed from source, you need to use this command instead of the last one::